cobianzo/react-edit-posterlens/README.md

-# To run this project
+# To install and run this project
 ===
-download the project and run `yarn start`.
+> git clone git@github.com:cobianzo/react-edit-posterlens.git
+> git submodule init
+> git submodule update
+> yarn start

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser. (if it doesn open by itself)

 # To edit this project
 ===